ckw017/ckw017.github.io/_posts/2025-8-24-Hyper-Wordle.md

 <img src="/images/wordle/hist.png" style="max-height:50vh; width:auto;"/><br>
 *Central limit theory in action.*

-Only testing against permutations of the 2315 secret words without replacement seemed like it might negate any chance of abusing variance.
+Testing against permutations of the 2315 secret words without replacement seemed like it might negate any chance of abusing variance.
 For example, if you used the optimal[^2] [Wordle strategy starting with the word `SALET`](https://sonorouschocolate.com/notes/index.php/The_best_strategies_for_Wordle) which solves the game in an average of ~3.4212 guesses,